A Guide to Announcing a Miscarriage to Family, Friends, and the Community

 As necessary as it is to grieve, planning for the future is also beneficial. know that a miscarriage does not define your future.

 Think about making new plans or goals when you recover.
-Looking ahead may give you hope and inspiration, whether that means concentrating on other areas of your life or attempting for another pregnancy.
+Looking ahead may give you hope and inspiration, whether that means concentrating on other areas of your life or attempting another pregnancy.

 7. Seek professional help